apache/drill/_docs/configure-drill/configuration-options/020-start-up-options.md

 The summary of start-up options, also known as boot options, lists default values.
 The following descriptions provide more detail on key options that are frequently reconfigured:

 * **drill.exec.http.ssl_enabled**
-  Available in Drill 1.2.
+  Introduced in Drill 1.2.
 Enables or disables [HTTPS support]({{site.baseurl}}/docs/configuring-web-console-and-rest-api-security/#https-support).
 Settings are TRUE and FALSE, respectively.
 The default is FALSE.

 * **drill.exec.sys.store.provider.class**
   Defines the persistent storage (PStore) provider.
 The [PStore]({{site.baseurl}}/docs/persistent-configuration-storage) holds configuration and profile data.